 Gailen David

-Advocating for Respect in Travel and Fairness for Aviation Workers
+Advocating for Respect in Travel, Fairness for Aviation Workers, and the Preservation of Airline History

 Early Career and Inspiration

 Gailen’s love for aviation began early and grew into a career with a major international airline.
-As an International Purser, he focused on making travel a positive experience for passengers while understanding the needs of frontline employees.
+As a Purser Flight Attendant, he focused on making travel a positive experience for passengers while understanding the needs of frontline employees.
 His commitment to service inspired him to create “Jetiquette,” a program designed to support airline staff in enhancing customer interactions.
 This initiative earned recognition, including the Travel Weekly Magellan Award, and remains a testament to Gailen’s commitment to improving the travel industry from within.

 The Jetiquette® Movement